openshift-labs/learn-katacoda/middleware/middleware-quarkus/kafka/06-deploy-kafka.md

 names-cluster-zookeeper-2                        2/2     Running   0          1m
 ```
 If the pods are still spinning up (not all in the _Running_ state), keep clicking the above command until you see 3 _kafka_ pods, 3 _zookeeper_ pods, and the single _entity operator_ pod.

+It will take around 2 minutes to get all the Kafka pods up and running.

 ## Test Locally